tj-wells/coti-docker-method/README.md

 Purpose: Provide an easy method to install, upgrade and maintain Coti nodes, using Docker containers.

-This method also sets up the following useful functionality:
+This method also provides:
 - Automatic SSL certification and renewal
-	- Automatic update
+- Automatic update to the latest Coti node version

 # Prerequisites